Studying Nutrition and Exercise as Medicine at Salford

 Why should you study at the University of Salford?

-You have the opportunity to put your skills into practice by undertaking a placement in practice
+You have the opportunity to put your skills into practice by undertaking in-practice placements.

 Human Performance Lab

 Facilities include our world-class human performance laboratory which contains almost every type of physiological, performance analysis and biomechanical testing equipment, including a 30-metre sprint track with inbuilt force platforms, motion capture systems, blood and gas analysis equipment and speed guns.
 We also have a separate physiological testing laboratory and fully equipped strength and conditioning suite, which includes an isokinetic dynamometer and portable force platforms.

 Take a 360° look at our Human Performance Lab below: